 At EFC, our frozen egg pregnancy rates are among the highest in the country – 45% with the vitrification method.

 The cost of egg freezing is approximately $15,670.
 This fee includes all testing, monitoring and the first year of storage.
 Each additional year is billed at a rate of $650.
 There is also a cost for the medications which is paid directly to the pharmacy.
-The egg thaw, fertilization and embryo transfer procedure total approximately at $8,580.
+Once you are ready for pregnancy, the cost of frozen eggs thaw, fertilization and embryo transfer procedure total approximately at $8,580.
 Discounts for additional cycles and payment plans are available.